MoralisWeb3/docs/docs/02-streams-api/aptos/introduction.md

 `webhookUrl` (required): The URL that the webhooks should be sent to.

 `allAddresses` (optional): A boolean value indicating whether to listen to all addresses or not.
+If set to `true`, you must specify at least one event or function to listen to.
+This feature is only available on paid plans.

 `demo` (optional): A boolean value indicating whether to send the webhook to the specified webhookUrl or to the Moralis admin panel.